MewsSystems/mews-flutter/README.md

 ## mews-flutter

-This repository contains Mews Flutter and Dart open-source packages.
+This repository contains Flutter and Dart open-source packages maintained by [Mews](https://mews.com).